 If your workload requires a feature that ReFS doesn't support yet, you can use NTFS instead.

 Volumes with different file systems can coexist in the same cluster.

 Volumes in Storage Spaces Direct provide resiliency to protect against hardware problems, such as drive or server failures, and to enable continuous availability throughout server maintenance, such as software updates.

 Which resiliency types you can choose is independent of which types of drives you have.

 With two servers

-The only option for clusters with two servers is two-way mirroring.
-This keeps two copies of all data, one copy on the drives in each server.
-Its storage efficiency is 50% – to write 1 TB of data, you need at least 2 TB of physical storage capacity in the storage pool.
-Two-way mirroring can safely tolerate one hardware failure (drive or server) at a time.
+Two-way mirroring keeps two copies of all data, one copy on the drives in each server.
+Its storage efficiency is 50 percent; to write 1 TB of data, you need at least 2 TB of physical storage capacity in the storage pool.
+Two-way mirroring can safely tolerate one hardware failure at a time (one server or drive).

 With three servers